 What to look for: Psychosis

-- Can’t think straight; thoughts are all jumbled and confusing
+- Can’t think straight; thoughts are all jumbled and confusing.

-- Believe you have special superhuman powers
+- Believe you have special superhuman powers.

 - Become very suspicious or paranoid.
-Think others are spying, watching, following or plotting to harm you
+Think others are spying, watching, following or plotting to harm you.

-- Find hidden messages for you on TV, radio or the internet
+- Find hidden messages for you on TV, radio or the internet.

-- Feel or show less emotion than you used to
+- Feel or show less emotion than you used to.

-- Make changes that concern your family or friends; they say you’re not your usual self
+- Make changes that concern your family or friends.
+They say you’re not your usual self.

-- Don’t respond when someone is talking to you
+- Don’t respond when someone is talking to you.

 Physical Signs add

-- Hear or see things that are not there (such as voices when there’s no one around)
+- Hear or see things that are not there (such as voices when there’s no one around).

-- Sounds, lights or colours seem more intense than usual
+- Sounds, lights or colours seem more intense than usual.

-- Go days with little or no sleep but feel totally energized
+- Go days with little or no sleep but feel totally energized.

-Getting help early is important to recover faster and to reduce the negative impact psychosis may have.
-Specialized early psychosis treatments and services are available
+It is important to get help early in order to recover faster and reduce the negative effect psychosis may have.
+There are specialized early psychosis treatments and services available.

 Concerned about someone else?

 Often friends and family are first to notice changes that are very unusual and concerning.
 For information on:

 Find out if this is something you are experiencing by taking the self-check.
 Sometimes help from a professional is needed, check out the Get Support section.